10 JanCurlex vs. Straw

 Straw and Curlex® fibers are two common fibers for erosion control blankets.
 Each fiber type has distinct advantages and reasons why it is selected by end users.

 Both straw and excelsior wood fibers are used to produce short-term and long-term erosion control blankets.

-In this blog we are going to compare straw fiber to Curlex® wood fibers to explain why these types of erosion control blankets are so popular in the Mid-Atlantic.
+In this blog we are going to compare straw fiber to Curlex® wood fibers to explain why these types of erosion control blankets are so often chose for soil stabilization in the Mid-Atlantic.

-Straw is the most common erosion control blanket in Virginia and many other Mid-Atlantic states.
+Straw Blanket is the most common erosion control blanket in Virginia and many other Mid-Atlantic states.

 Why is straw matting one of the most popular choices for erosion control blankets?

 1. Agricultural straw is a widely available fiber

 2. Straw Blankets meet performance standards at an affordable rate

 Straw Blankets are produced from agricultural straw, a by-product of farming operations.
 Manufacturers can typically purchase agricultural straw fiber at a low cost, especially when compared to other erosion matting fibers.